Bergdorf Goodman Building: 2010s to present

 Bergdorf Goodman opened a 1200 ft2 children's department on the seventh floor in 2010.
 The following year, the building added boutiques by the fashion designer Jason Wu, the fashion house Tom Ford, and Chanel.
 A store for the fashion house Valentino also opened within the building, and Bergdorf Goodman planned to add shops and expand the fifth-floor shoe department and children's area.
 Bergdorf Goodman announced in 2013 that it would renovate the structure once again as part of its five-year BG 20/20 plan.
 The project involved expanding the shoe salon, relocating the Chanel and Celine boutiques, and expanding several of the designer boutiques, in addition to adding a designer-clothing lab and a store for the fashion label The Row to the sixth floor.
 The project also involved removing some partitions and separating the jewelry and leather departments on the first floor.
 A Dior boutique opened there in 2013, and the hair department in the basement was also expanded.

 A renovation on the sixth floor began in June 2014, and new accessory shops for Dior and Tom Ford opened that September.
 The sixth story was completely rebuilt.
 The local architectural firm MNA redesigned the first story, and an arched entrance and a jewelry room were built on 57th Street.
 The sixth-story renovation was completed in September 2015, followed by the jewelry salon that December and the renovated main floor in September 2016.
 The company also planned to add 25000 ft2 of selling space on the eighth and ninth floors by relocating its backroom spaces and offices to the Paris Theater.
 Bergdorf Goodman's senior vice president Linda Fargo opened a Linda's shop on the fourth floor in 2017, and the Barrett salon in the building closed two years later.

 The building was temporarily closed in March 2020 during the COVID-19 pandemic in New York City, and it reopened for limited service after three months.
-The Palette cafe in the basement was renovated by Kit Kemp in 2021, and Maison Schiaparelli opened a boutique on the fourth floor that year.
+The Palette cafe in the basement was renovated by Kit Kemp in 2021, and Schiaparelli opened a boutique on the fourth floor that year.
 In addition, a beauty salon known as Salon Yoshiko opened on the ninth floor in 2022, though it closed down after a year.
 The Linda's shop was also expanded in 2023.
 The Palette cafe was closed the next year and replaced by an Italian cafe known as Café Ginori, which opened in July 2024.